apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 # PHP-FPM configuration

-PHP-FPM is a high performance PHP daemon built on FastCGI and introduced in apnscp 3.1.
-On apnscp platforms PHP-FPM demonstrates a 2-3x higher throughput than mod_php ("ISAPI"), which integrates into Apache as a module.
+PHP-FPM is a high performance PHP daemon built on FastCGI and introduced in ApisCP 3.1.
+On ApisCP platforms PHP-FPM demonstrates a 2-3x higher throughput than mod_php ("ISAPI"), which integrates into Apache as a module.
 In PHP-FPM, a request is sent over a UNIX domain socket to a dedicated worker pool for processing.
 In ISAPI, PHP requests are handled by a separate VM integrated into Apache that must scaffold and tear down at the end of each request.
 ISAPI is ideal in low-memory environments but loses relevance outside the niche scenario.

 PHP-FPM offers several advantages over an ISAPI integration: